Voice of Cards: The Beasts of Burden: Development

 The Beasts of Burden, as with the first two Voice of Cards titles, was developed by Alim and published by Square Enix.
 Returning staff included creative director Yoko Taro, executive producer Yosuke Saito, lead director Maasa Mimura, and artist Kimihiko Fujisaka.
 The scenario was co-written by Yoshiho Akabane, Agata Rokuro, and Yoko.
-Voice of Cards was envisioned as a trilogy of games sharing the style of a game using a card-based tabletop aesthetic for its gameplay and story.
+Voice of Cards was envisioned as a trilogy sharing a card-based tabletop aesthetic for gameplay and story.
 With the third game, more features were included such as the monster capturing, the story's tone was darker, and a female lead was introduced as opposed to the male leads of previous titles.

 The story's theme was described as showing the other side of the conflict between humans and monsters, with the moral positions of the different sides being reversed at some points.
 Yoko, who had previously had minimal input in the series' scenarios, contributed to the writing due to unspecified development problems.
 Fujisaka's character designs and artwork drew inspiration from Yoko's Nier games, adopting a darker color pallette compared to earlier titles.
 The gamemaster, acting as the narrator for the story, was voiced by Carin Gilfry in English and Yui Ishikawa in Japanese.
 Yoko had grown tired of male voices, and Mimura decided on the change as part of the general tonal shift.
 Ishikawa, who had worked with Yoko as the voice of 2B in Nier: Automata, was interested in the Voice of Cards series before being offered the role.
 She found the role challenging, as she had to take the unfamiliar role of narrator, and keep going through small mistakes so it sounded natural.

 The Beasts of Burden was announced on September 1, 2022, set for digital release on September 13 for Nintendo Switch, PlayStation 4 and Windows.
 As part of the Deluxe Digital Edition and also sold separately was themed downloadable content, including character redesigns and music from the mobile game Nier Reincarnation.
 Additional themed cards and items were available exclusively as a pre-order bonus.
 In commemoration of the third game's release, merchandise themed around the series was released through Square Enix's store.
+It was ported to Android and iOS on March 23, 2023.
+A bundle of all three Voice of Cards titles was released on its original platforms on the same day.